evenam/Synthadeus/readme.txt

 For a detailed view of the changes of the files over time, please refer to the GitHub page network graph for the project. (https://github.com/evenam/Synthadeus/network)

 User Guide:
  Synthadeus has online documentation at http://everettmoser.me/synthesizer/.
+Use a QWERTY keyboard layout if no midi controller is present.
  Overview of controls:
  * Synthadeus has the following viewport controls:
   1) Arrow keys move the view around the graph.